 While the vegetable mixture is cooking, put your tomatoes in a large pot and then crush them by hand.

 When they are good and mashed, add in your rice, Zatarain’s mix, spices, and your vegetable mix.
-Let it stew for about 10 minutes with intermittent stirring.
+Let it cook for about 10 minutes with intermittent stirring.

 After the rice has stewed for about 10 minutes, then add in your milk and butter.
 This will tone down the heat a bit and give the jambalaya a creamier texture.
 Continue to cook this for another 15 – 20 minutes, again intermittently stirring.